Bridging Loans: What They Are & How To Get One

 Second charge bridging

-Some lenders are willing to offer second charge bridging finance loans.
-Those which do tend to offer higher interest rates under these circumstances, and maximum loan to value (LTV) will likely be no higher than 70% of the gross loan amount.
+Some lenders are willing to offer second-charge bridging finance loans.
+Those that do tend to offer higher interest rates under these circumstances, and the maximum loan-to-value (LTV) will likely be no higher than 70% of the gross loan amount.

-Third and fourth charge bridging is less common, so you would only be able to get a loan of this nature from a specialist lender, and even then, it would have to be an exceptionally good investment to convince them to provide funds under such risky circumstances.
+Third and fourth charge bridging is less common, so you would only be able to get a loan of this nature from a specialist lender.
+Even then, it would have to be an exceptionally good investment to convince them to provide funds under such risky circumstances.

 Are these loans available anywhere in the UK?